-Many people who encounter the daemons of Chaos in Warhammer and Warhammer 40,000, especially the daemons of Tzeentch and Nurgle.
+Many people who encounter the daemons of Chaos, especially the daemons of Tzeentch and Nurgle.
 (It's the smell, really...)

 Archaon, the Everchosen of Chaos, is rumored to have once been a templar of Sigmar who read a forbidden manuscript and went batshit after learning the truth about the Gods including his own Sigmar.
 He is now the Big Bad among the warriors of Chaos and set to bring about the end of the world.

 The past three editions of the Eldar codex have all contained the following quote:

 Inquisitor Czevak: Ask not the Eldar a question for they will give you three answers, all of which are true and terrifying to know.